FarhadPishgar/MatchThem/README.md

 ## Suggested Workflow

 Adopting algorithms to multiply impute the missing data, before the matching procedure, and the matching procedure itself may seem to be complicated tasks.
-This suggested workflow tries to map out this process into five steps:
+This suggested workflow tries to map out this process into five steps (please see the package [cheat sheet](inst/doc/CHEATSHEET.pdf) for more details):

 1. **Imputing the Missing Data in the Dataset**: The [`mice`](https://cran.r-project.org/package=mice) and [`Amelia`](https://cran.r-project.org/package=Amelia) packages can be used to multiply impute the missing data in the dataset (the [`Amelia`](https://cran.r-project.org/package=Amelia) package is designed to impute missing data in a single cross-sectional dataset or in a time-series dataset, the [`MatchThem`](https://cran.r-project.org/package=MatchThem) package only supports the former data type).
 2. **Matching the Imputed Datasets**: The `matchthem()` command from the [`MatchThem`](https://cran.r-project.org/package=MatchThem) package should be used to select matched units from control and treated subgroups of each imputed dataset.